 When the Minecraft Launcher starts, Just click Play.
 It will already be configured to use the correct version.

-Once Minecraft has successfully started, close Minecraft and go to the previous step to try making a Minecraft version again.
+Once Minecraft has successfully started, close Minecraft and go to the previous operation to try making a Minecraft version again.

 To add a mod, download any mod from your favorite modding website but don’t extract it.

-Take the downloaded ZIP, RAR, or other file and drag and drop it into your ModDrop library.
+Take the downloaded ZIP, RAR, or other file and drag and drop it into the ModDrop client's library.

 Choose Minecraft as the game on the right side, if it isn’t already selected.
 Then click Add Mods.

-The mods will appear in your library once they have been converted.
+The mods will appear in your library once it has finished being converted.